Responses Last Confirmed:

 Please provide a short description of the application process to obtain state authorization.

-Institutions must fill out an application for authorization.
+Institutions must fill out and submit an authorization application to the OSRHE.

 c.